 Something They Want.

-An example would be their favorite toy for kids, or for adults, it would be something they have had their eye on and really want.
+An example would be their favorite toy for kids (here’s our pick for the girl toy options), or for adults, it would be something they have had their eye on and really want.
 Electronics, toys, and games would be just a few examples.

 Something They need.

 Generally, we go with clothing, especially for kids because they grow so much.
 However, this could be used for anything your gift recipient may need.
 Things like shoes, clothes, or food items could be included.